ad4m-w/MS_Shift_AutoPython/README.md

 <p align="center">Python script automating creation of user accounts</p>

 <hr>
-Collection of Python Scrips written to help process' at MS Shift
 1. Compile the code using Python
 2. (Optionally) run the compiled EXE

+Collection of Python Scripts written to help process' at MS Shift